Renertt/LogAnaliseML/README.md

     You can use any logs for training the model

-    Reccomended to put them in data/raw/
+    Recommended to put them in data/raw/

     Or you can use small logs sample that is ready for use in data/sample, you can leave it there